root-project/root/README/ReleaseNotes/v630/index.md

 ## TTree Libraries

+Many bug fixes, improvements for multi-threaded usage, and optimizations.

 ## RNTuple
 ROOT's experimental successor of TTree has seen a large number of updates during the last few months.
 Specifically, v6.30 includes the following changes: